VRPRM: Process Reward Modeling via Visual Reasoning: Abstract

 \section{Abstract}

 Process Reward Model (PRM) is widely used in the post-training of Large Language Model (LLM) because it can perform fine-grained evaluation of the reasoning steps of generated content.
 However, most PRMs lack long-term reasoning and deep thinking capabilities.
-On the other hand, although a few works have tried to introduce Chain-of-Thought capability into PRMs, the annotation cost of CoT-PRM data is too expensive to play a stable role in various tasks.
+On the other hand, although a few works have tried to introduce Chain-of-Thought (CoT) capability into PRMs, the annotation cost of CoT-PRM data is too expensive to play a stable role in various tasks.
 To address the above challenges, we propose VRPRM, a process reward model via visual reasoning, and design an efficient two-stage training strategy.
-Experimental results show that using only 3.6K CoT-PRM SFT data and 50K non-CoT PRM RL training data, VRPRM can surpass the non-thinking PRM with a total data volume of 400K and achieved a relative performance improvement of up to 118\% over the base model in the BoN experiment.
+Experimental results show that using only 3.6K CoT-PRM Supervised Fine-Tuning(SFT) data and 50K non-CoT PRM Reinforcement Learning (RL) training data, VRPRM can surpass the non-thinking PRM with a total data volume of 400K and achieved a relative performance improvement of up to 118\% over the base model in the BoN experiment.
 This result confirms that the proposed combined training strategy can achieve higher quality reasoning capabilities at a lower data annotation cost, thus providing a new paradigm for PRM training with more efficient data utilization.
+The datasets and models are publicly available.\footnote{Hugging Face Collection: \href{https://huggingface.co/collections/two-tiger/vrprm}{VRPRM}.}